rcl-identity/docs/index.md

 ## Identity Proofing

 Once the applicant has completed the sign up process, they will submit photo IDs (eg: National IDs, Drivers Permits, Passports) to verify their personal identification.
-An Identity Approver will review the photos and approve the Digital ID when the applicant's identity is physically verified.
-Identity proofing is carried out by the approver in the issuing organization using an online [Identity Proofing Application](https://github.com/rcladmin/RCL.Core/tree/master/src/RCL.Identity/RCL.Core.Identity.Proofing.Portal) hosted by the organization.
+An Identity Approver will review the photo IDs and approve the Digital ID once the applicant's identity is physically verified.
+Approval of a Digital ID is carried out by the approver in the issuing organization using an online [Identity Proofing Application](https://github.com/rcladmin/RCL.Core/tree/master/src/RCL.Identity/RCL.Core.Identity.Proofing.Portal) hosted by the organization.

 # Digital ID

 The person's Digital ID data will be managed in [Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/overview) (AAD B2C) acting as an *Identity Provider (IdP)*.
 The issuing organization will subscribe for and control the AAD B2C tenant in their Azure subscription.
-The following ``User Claims`` are stored and issued by the IdP :
+The following  PII is  stored and issued by the IdP as ``User Claims``:

 - Given Name
 - Surname